JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 Eyewitnesses are those who were present when the accident took place.
 As long as the eyewitness wasn’t involved in the crash, and they don’t have any kind of relationship with you or the at-fault driver, their statement will carry a great deal of weight.

 But professional witnesses, also known as “expert witnesses,” can be just as important.
 These are people who have a great deal of expertise in a certain field.
 They must also be certified according to Florida Statutes.
 Their testimony can also go a very long way toward helping you achieve a positive result.
-A medical expert, for example, can show the extent of your injuries, and also show how much your medical expenses will cost.
+A medical expert, for example, can show the extent of your injuries and also show how much your medical expenses will cost.

-What Should a Witness Statement Include?
+What Should a Car Accident Witness Statement Include?

 The witness statement in a police report will typically include the following information: